juandazeng/multicluster-compliance/README.md

 | Source Control Branch/Tag/Commit | 'product-demos' |

 ### Step 3 - Update Job Template
 Update the `Demo Job Template` to add the Controller Credential.
-After doing this, you can launch the projects
+After doing this, you can launch the job template.

 ### Step 4 - Add Token
 After successfully running the `Demo Job Template`, Update the `Automation Hub` credential with your token from https://console.redhat.com/ansible/automation-hub/token